- Overview of Spinal Cord Disorders

 If symptoms suggest cauda equina syndrome, MRI should be done immediately if available.
 If MRI is unavailable, CT myelography should be done.

-If traumatic bone abnormalities (eg, fracture, dislocation, subluxation) that require immediate spinal immobilization are suspected and advanced imaging is not immediately available, plain spinal x-rays can be done.
+If traumatic bone abnormalities (eg, fracture, dislocation, subluxation) that require immediate spinal immobilization are suspected and advanced imaging is not immediately available, spinal radiographs can be done.
 However, CT detects bone abnormalities better.

 Treatment of Cauda Equina Syndrome

-Treatment focuses on the disorder causing cauda equina syndrome, usually by relieving compression.
+Treatment focuses on the disorder causing cauda equina syndrome, usually by relieving compression (1).

-If cauda equina syndrome is causing sphincter dysfunction (eg, causing urine retention or incontinence), immediate surgery (eg, diskectomy, laminectomy) is required.
+If cauda equina syndrome is causing sphincter dysfunction (eg, causing urine retention or incontinence) and/or lower extremity weakness, immediate surgery (eg, discectomy, laminectomy) is required.

 Analgesics should be used as needed to relieve pain.
 If symptoms are not relieved with nonopioid analgesics, corticosteroids can be given systemically or as an epidural injection; however, analgesia tends to be modest and temporary.
 Corticosteroids can also reduce swelling.